verrazzano/docs/content/en/docs/customize/opensearch.md

 - `Shard Size`

-  For logging, shard sizes between 10 and 50 GB usually perform well.
+  For logging, shard sizes between 10 GiB and 50 GiB usually perform well.
-  For search-intensive operations, 10-25 GB is usually a good shard size.
+  For search-intensive operations, 10-25 GiB is usually a good shard size.
 Overall, it is a best practice that OpenSearch shard size should not go above 50GiB for a single shard.
 You will have to reindex your data when the shards exceed 50 GiB.

 - `Primary shards Count`